 \section{Abstract}

-In this work, we consider a theoretical model that presents violation of the Lorentz symmetry in the approach of Quantum Field Theory.
+In this work, we consider a theoretical model that presents a violation of Lorentz symmetry in the approach of quantum field theory.
 The theoretical model adopted consists of a real massive scalar quantum field confined in the region between two large parallel plates.
-The Lorentz symmetry violation is introduced by CPT-even, aether-like approach, considering a direct coupling between the derivative of the the scalar field with two orthogonal constant vectors.
-The main objective of this paper is to analyze the modification on the Casimir energy and pressure caused by the anisotropy of the space-time as consequence of these couplings.
-The confinement of the scalar quantum field between the plates is implemented by the imposition boundaries conditions on them.
+The violation of Lorentz symmetry is introduced by a CPT-even, aether-like approach, considering a direct coupling between the derivative of the scalar field with two orthogonal constant vectors.
+The main objective of this paper is to analyze the modification of the Casimir energy and pressure caused by the anisotropy of space-time as a consequence of these couplings.
+The confinement of the scalar quantum field between the plates is implemented by imposing boundary conditions on them.

 \keywords{Scalar fields, Lorentz violation, Casimir effect, Boundary conditions, Constant vectors.}